MelissaSmith12/data-science-practice/README.md

 11. ReleaseAtAGlance - provides basic summary statistics about different elements of a product release
 12. StandardsProofing - Webscraping exercise to proof data entry from html file of standards capture
 13. PDF_Scrape - Playing around with R PDF packages for text scraping.
 Exploring possibilities of how we might use R to analyze PDFs for standards capture
+14. UpdateDriverFiles.vba - small script used to run series of Access queries